Homecoming Special: An Inseparable Trio

 “No, no, the one behind it,” her longtime friend responded.

-The three classmates stood on campus 55 years ago, when they each collected degrees in early education.
+The three classmates stood on campus 55 years ago, when they each collected degrees in elementary education.

 The three women are all members of the class of 1963.
 Almeida and O’Neill earned graduate degrees from Bridgewater in 1968, LaFleur a year later.